What Is a PFIC, and How Does It Affect My Taxes?

 - A PFIC can be taxed by excess distribution, market-to-market, or by using a qualified electing fund.

-- American expats must file Form 8621 if they receive a distribution or experience a gain from a PFIC, make a QEF or MTM election, or hold more than $25,000 in PFICs.
+- American expats must file Form 8621 if they receive a distribution or experience a gain from a PFIC, make a QEF or MTM election.

 What Is a Passive Foreign Investment Company (PFIC)?

-The purpose of PFIC status is to prevent U.S. taxpayers from avoiding taxes by investing through foreign accounts and companies that aren’t subject to the same rules as those located within the United States.
-The main reason for this is that PFICs are required to report their earnings annually, which provides tax authorities with more information about your holdings than they would have if you were just an individual investor.
+The purpose of PFIC status is to prevent US taxpayers from avoiding taxes by investing through foreign accounts and companies that aren’t subject to the same rules as those located within the United States.

 How to Identify a PFIC

 To determine whether an investment fund is classified as a PFIC, it is necessary to examine the fund’s underlying investments.
-Most mutual funds and index funds based in the U.S. are not considered to be PFICs, even if they include foreign investments.
+Most mutual funds and index funds based in the US are not considered to be PFICs, even if they include foreign investments.
+This is because these investments are registered and regulated under US law, whereas a PFIC is not.
 An asset can be classified as a passive foreign investment company if and only if it meets at least one of the following criteria:

 - Income Test: 75% of gross income comes from passive income